JoshBroomberg/easy-jupyter/README.md

 ### 3A: Adding new python packages

 - Add the package to the `requirements.txt` file in the repo.
+Use the standard name==version format for this.
+You can create formatted requirements file contents from your local env with `pip freeze` and then copy-paste the output to the file.
-- Rebuild your image with `easy-jupyter build` (you must be in the repo folder to do this)
+- Rebuild your image with `easy-jupyter build`.

 ### 3B: Customizing the server